mdn/content/files/en-us/web/api/window/domcontentloaded_event/index.md

 The **`DOMContentLoaded`** event fires when the HTML document has been completely parsed, and all deferred scripts (`<script defer src="…">` and `<script type="module">`) have downloaded and executed.
 It doesn't wait for other things like images, subframes, and async scripts to finish loading.

-`DOMContentLoaded` does not wait for stylesheets to load, however deferred scripts _do_ wait for stylesheets, and `DOMContentLoaded` queues behind deferred scripts.
+`DOMContentLoaded` does not wait for stylesheets to load, however deferred scripts _do_ wait for stylesheets, and the `DOMContentLoaded` event is queued after deferred scripts.
 Also, scripts which aren't deferred or async (e.g. `<script>`) will wait for already-parsed stylesheets to load.

 The original target for this event is the {{domxref("Document")}} that has loaded.
 You can listen for this event on the `Window` interface to handle it in the capture or bubbling phases.
 For full details on this event please see the page on the Document: {{domxref("Document/DOMContentLoaded_event", "DOMContentLoaded")}} event.